Elon Musk trashes California's 'bizarre' solar tax proposal

 "If adopted, this would be the highest solar fee anywhere in the country, including states hostile to renewable energy," Tesla wrote in a statement on its website.
 "In addition, the proposal would reduce the value of bill credits for solar energy sent to the grid by about 80 percent."

-The electric vehicle maker argues that imposing fixed charges on solar customers impinges on their right to self-generate their own clean energy.
+The electric vehicle maker, which combined with Solar City in 2016, argues that imposing fixed charges on solar customers impinges on their right to self-generate their own clean energy.

 "It violates every tenant of regulatory fairness and is likely illegal under federal law," Tesla says.
 "The fixed charges cannot be avoided by adding a battery and would need to be paid regardless of whether the solar customer exports energy to the electric grid."